mmolimar/kafka-connect-fs/docs/source/config_options.rst

   ``file:///data/${yyyy}/${MM}/${dd}/${HH}${mm}``

 .. tip::
-  If you want to ingest data from S3, you can add credentials with :
+  If you want to ingest data from S3, you can add credentials with:
   ``policy.fs.fs.s3a.access.key=<ACCESS_KEY>``
   and
   ``policy.fs.fs.s3a.secret.key=<SECRET_KEY>``